writing

 Tag

-Picture book author Bonnie Clark joined me to discuss her debut children’s book, TASTE YOUR WORDS, working with literary agent Adria Goetz, balancing writing with parenting, and navigating the traditional publishing process.
-In this interview, Bonnie shares how the book idea originated, what helped her secure representation, and the habits and mindset that kept her moving through rejection, revisions, and publication.
+Picture book author Bonnie Clark joined me to discuss her debut children's book, TASTE YOUR WORDS, working with literary agent Adria Goetz, balancing writing with parenting, overcoming rejection, and navigating the traditional publishing process.
+Whether you're pursuing traditional publishing or simply trying to finish your next manuscript, her journey offers valuable lessons on persistence, creativity, and long-term growth.

 Lessons on Writing, Discipline, and Publishing from Science Fiction Author Thane Keller